copsTvFan/cops-episode-guide/guide.md

   orange shirt and a brown turtleneck.
 He screams they are hurting him so bad, his animals are alive, don't let them take his butterfly and little hummingbird by these pig bastards.
 He swears to god.
 He can remain silent, they would prefer it.
-The butterfly has a number on it's wing “Mail to entomology, natural history museum, Los Angeles, CA.” Gary tells him they look like they are doing a good job of playing dead.
+The butterfly has a number on it's wing "Mail to entomology, natural history museum, Los Angeles, CA." Gary tells him they look like they are doing a good job of playing dead.
 His name is Robert and he's on medication.
 What kind?
 Anything he wants.
 His lawyer's name is ouch.
   They transport him to the hospital for a 72 hour mental evaluation since he